Usage

 choco uninstall postgresql

-To force reinstallation via virtual package use --force-dependencies
+To force reinstallation via virtual package use --force-dependencies:

 # The following two examples are identical